Volunteering in Belize: At a glance

 The PADI dive certification courses offered in Belize are as follows:

-When you apply for this project, please specify whether you are Open Water Dive certified in your application or whether you will be taking the Open Water Dive certification course, or if you wish to take additional dive certification courses with the team in Belize.
+When you apply for this project, please specify whether you are Open Water Dive certified or whether you will be taking the PADI Open Water Diver certification with the team in Belize.
+If you are not PADI Open Water certified, this course will be added to your application upon acceptance.
+Additional PADI certifications can be booked directly through your Program Manger.

 What you need to know